Earthquakes on May 9, 2026

 11.8 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.6 earthquake 3 km WSW of Brawley, CA at 23:18 UTC on May 9, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 3.4 earthquake that occurred about 1 hours earlier.
-This was a shallow crustal earthquake, focused at 11.8 km depth.
-Geolocation places the event at 32.966°N, -115.557°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.6 earthquake was recorded 3 km WSW of Brawley, CA on May 9, 2026 at 23:18 UTC.
+It arrived roughly 1 hours after a larger magnitude 3.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At a depth of 11.8 km, the event was shallow crustal.
+The epicenter is at 32.966°, -115.557°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09